davidrosenberg/mlcourse/README.md

 - New lecture on principal component analysis (Brett)
 - Added slide on k-means++ (Brett)
 - Added slides on explicit feature vector for 1-dim RBF kernel
-- Created notebook to regenerate the buggy lasso/elasticnet plots from Hastie's book (Vlad)
+- Created notebook to regenerate the buggy lasso/elastic net plots from Hastie's book (Vlad)
 - L2 constraint for linear models gives Lipschitz continuity of prediction function (Thanks to Brian Dalessandro for pointing this out to me).
 - Expanded discussion of L1/L2/ElasticNet with correlated random variables (Thanks Brett for the figures)